 [title of show] is full of references to other musicals, which is lampshaded in the show.

 The Great Movie Ride at Disney's Hollywood Studios is loaded with references and homages to other movies, most of which weren't even made by Disney.
 Though it's justified in that it's a ride about the greatest moments in film history.

 NetHack is quite possibly the most reference overdosed game to ever be created.
 It boasts hundreds of literary quotes regarding topics as mundane as doorways and a wide reference pool that encompasses a large variety of topics: ancient mythology, fantasy, geek culture, mathematics, physics and other games.

-World of Warcraft originally used to have a handful of Shout Outs in the form of traditional Easter Eggs, but since Burning Crusade, almost every character, quest name, and area is a reference to something, probably blatantly.
+World of Warcraft originally used to have a handful of Shout Outs in the form of traditional Easter Eggs, but since Burning Crusade, every character, quest name, and area is a reference to something, probably blatantly.

 Touhou.
 Even the attack names can be references to Japanese mythology, and obscure ones at that.
 One game had a plot that referenced three separate Japanese myths...and UFOs.
 It also had references to older games in the series and Space Invaders.